Skip to main content

 If a status indicator refers to a specific element in the user interface, place it in close proximity to that element.

-An page example with numerous status indicators that are based on the reading flow of the user An page example with numerous status indicators that are based on the reading flow of the user
+A page example with numerous status indicators that are based on the reading flow of the user A page example with numerous status indicators that are based on the reading flow of the user

 Chip

-Chips in multiple colors that are used for statuses as examples Chips in multiple colors that are used for statuses as examples
+Example of Chips in multiple colors that are used for visualizing statuses Example of Chips in multiple colors that are used for visualizing statuses

 Note